audrey617/My-Notes/CN/InterestingPapers.md

-Interesting Papers mentioned in the course for future reference
+Interesting Papers mentioned in the course, for future reference

 ## SDN:<br>
 1. Feamster, Nick, Jennifer Rexford, and Ellen Zegura.
 "The road to SDN: an intellectual history of programmable networks."
 ACM SIGCOMM Computer Communication Review 44.2 (2014): 87-98.<br>